-Description of Equipment: Value (Over \$1000.00): \$Value (Under \$1000.00): \$ Equipment Tag ID #: Equipment Serial #: Device going home? ☐ Yes ☐ No Purpose of Use: Highline School District believes that the district's technology focus should support student achievement through innovative, mobile, flexible, and responsive devices that prepare tech savvy and tech literate students for their further district provides students (when or where a program permits) with the technology that facilitates their education while meeting green initiatives and increasing student access. ure.
-The student assumes responsibility for loss, damage, or theft of assigned technology if appropriate security meas have not been followed (see 2026H).
-The student should retain a copy of Policy 2026, 2026F, 2026H and 2026F copy of 2026F must be on file with the student's school administration from which the technology was assigned.
-ACCEPTABLE AGREEMENT I,, a student of the Highline School District, request permission remove the equipment from district property to for purposes related to my enrollment.
-I assume the responsibility protecting the assigned equipment from loss, damage, or theft.
-Furthermore, I will not intentionally maltreat the equipment or act with gross negligence, which may result in removal of equipment from my possession.
-"I accept responsibility for the appropriate use of the District equipment entrusted to me and promise to return a equipment when requested." he "I acknowledge that I have read Policy 2026."
-"I acknowledge that abuse, misuse, or malicious behavior may result in a discussion related to repair or replace damaged equipment entrusted to me under Policy 2026 and payment to district for such repair or replacement." ment of "I understand district policy recommends I have insurance coverage to offset the personal liability for use of dis technology offsite.
-I further understand that district policy recommends I notify my homeowner's/renter's insura company that I wish to have my policy insure the referenced equipment (approx. items' value - see above for val lost or stolen while in my custody."
-(Ask for a Technology Rider.) nce I HAVE INSURANCE COVERAGE I DON'T HAVE INSURANCE COVERAGE AND ACCEPT THE RISK
+School/Program/Department: Date (current school year): Description of Equipment: Value (Over \$1000.00): \$ Value (Under \$1000.00): \$ Equipment Tag ID #: Equipment Serial #: Device going home? ☐ Yes ☐ No) Purpose of Use: innovative, mobile, flexible, and respor he district's technology focus should support student achievement through naive devices that prepare tech savvy and tech literate students for their future. where a program permits) with the technology that facilitates their education reasing student access. have not been followed (see 2026H).
+T loss, damage, or theft of assigned technology if appropriate security measures the student should retain a copy of Policy 2026, 2026F, 2026H and 2026P.
+A student's school administration from which the technology was assigned.
+ACCEPTABLE AGREEMENT remove the equipment from district pro protecting the assigned equipment from , a student of the Highline School District, request permission to operty to for purposes related to my enrollment.
+I assume the responsibility of a loss, damage, or theft.
+Furthermore, I will not intentionally maltreat the s, which may result in removal of equipment from my possession.
+"I accept responsibility for the appropr equipment when requested." riate use of the District equipment entrusted to me and promise to return the "I acknowledge that I have read Policy 2026."
+"I acknowledge that abuse, misuse, or a damaged equipment entrusted to me un malicious behavior may result in a discussion related to repair or replacement of der Policy 2026 and payment to district for such repair or replacement." technology offsite.
+I further understand nds I have insurance coverage to offset the personal liability for use of district I that district policy recommends I notify my homeowner's/renter's insurance insure the referenced equipment (approx. items' value - see above for value) if sk for a Technology Rider.)
+I HAVE INSURANCE COVERAGE 1 DON'T HAVE INSURANCE COVERA AGE AND ACCEPT THE RISK

-STUDENT SIGNATURE: Printed Name
+STUDENT SIGNATURE: PRINTED NAME

 PARENT SIGNATURE: PRINTED NAME

 DATE EQUIPMENT RECEIVED:

-"I approve this student's use of the listed equipment off p remise as meeting the requirements of District Policy 2026.
+"I approve this student's use of the listed equipment off premi ise as meeting the requirements of District Policy 2026."

 PRINCIPAL/SUPERVISOR SIGNATURE: Date

 TECHNOLOGY DESIGNEE SIGNATURE (opt): Date

-I acknowledge the return of the above listed equipment or
+I acknowledge the return of the above listed equipment on (da ate)

 Principal/Supervisor Signature Parent/Guardian and Student's Signature